BSStudio/bss-web-admin-backend/server/web/README.md

 The server currently uses basic auth for the endpoints.
 This will be replaced in the future.

-For now you can change the default user and password in the `application.yml` file.
+You can change the default user and password using the following properties:
 ```yaml
 spring:
   security: